kcp-dev/enhancements/keps/core/0003-workspace-root.md

 }

 type WorkspaceRootSpec struct {
-    // Name is the optional human-readable name for this root.
+    // PrettyName is an optional human-friendly name for the workspace root.
-    // If not provided, a random base36 identifier will be generated.
+	// This is not used for access or API paths, but can be displayed in UIs and logs.
 	// +optional
-    Name string `json:"name,omitempty"`
+    PrettyName string `json:"prettyName,omitempty"`

     // Type references a WorkspaceType that defines the initial configuration
     // for the root workspace, including allowed child types.